 Tony completed a post-doctoral appointment at the National Institute of Standards and Technology (NIST) and was then employed as a Mechanical Engineer from 1999-2002.
 During this time, he was also a lecturer at Johns Hopkins University.
-He accepted an appointment in the University of Florida’s Department of Mechanical and Aerospace Engineering (UF MAE) in 2002 and joined the Mechanical Engineering and Engineering Science Department at the University of North Carolina at Charlotte in 2011.
-He is Professor and Assistant Director for the Energy Production & Infrastructure Center (EPIC).
+He accepted an appointment in the University of Florida’s Department of Mechanical and Aerospace Engineering (UF MAE) in 2002 and joined the Mechanical Engineering and Engineering Science Department at the University of North Carolina at Charlotte in 2011, where he was Professor and Assistant Director for the Energy Production & Infrastructure Center (EPIC).
 In 2019, he joined the Mechanical, Aerospace, and Biomedical Engineering Department at the University of Tennessee, Knoxville with a Joint Faculty appointment at Oak Ridge National Laboratory.